vincent-peugnet/carnet-video/README.md

     ./build.sh

-This will first encode thumnails, gifs, and videos files.
+This will first encode thumnails, previews (animated webp), and videos files.
 Then check for clip's movies.
 And finally generate HTML.

 ## Infos